-Adler Beatty offers expertise in Old Master through Contemporary Art and will source paintings, sculpture, and works on paper of the highest quality for our clients at a wide range of price points.
+Adler Beatty offers expertise in Fine Art spanning from Old Masters through Contemporary and will source paintings, sculpture, and works on paper of the highest quality for our clients at a wide range of price points.

 Founders and principals Frances Beatty and Alexander Adler have over forty-five years of combined experience as dealers and advisors to private collectors and museums worldwide.
 Along with our own expertise, we have long-standing relationships with experts from all corners of the art world, including galleries, auction houses, private collectors, museums, foundations, scholars, and conservators that provide us and, therefore, our clients, with privileged and expert intelligence regarding each artwork we consider.

 With our high level of connoisseurship and deep understanding of the market, we are uniquely situated to evaluate artworks from an aesthetic and market perspective.
 Along with guiding clients through the art world, we can help place works of art in both a contemporary and historical context.
 We welcome the opportunity to help our clients understand, appreciate and accurately assess the art they are considering and help shape their collections.

 Adler Beatty will ensure that all sales and acquisitions, public or private, will be executed with discretion, professionalism, and with the greatest possible transparency.
 We offer professional short-term and long-term advice for clients striving to enhance, expand, or divest their art collection.
 Our expertise covers every aspect of collecting, from safe handling, packing, shipping, framing, installation, and storage, to tax laws, appraisals and valuations, loans, and insurance.